 Gulf sturgeon, Gulf sturgeon critical habitat, and smalltooth sawfish: There is critical habitat for Gulf sturgeon (Unit 9) in Pensacola Bay, and sturgeon are known to be in the bay and along the Gulf shoreline.
 Smalltooth sawfish inhabit nearshore sandy substrate habitats and may be located in the action area.
 Potential adverse impacts to sturgeon and sawfish include elevated noise levels and the presence of suspended sediments in the water column due to construction-related activities.
 However, sturgeon and sawfish are highly mobile and can avoid any disturbances in that area by swimming away.
-If recommended during environmental compliance review, standard BMPs such as those identified in the Sea Turtle and Smalltooth Sawfish Construction Conditions (NMFS 2006) and Measures for Reducing Entrapment Risk to Protected Species (NMFS 2012), would be followed.
 As a result of proposed construction activities for the marina and anticipated recreational uses, this project component may have short- to long-term minor adverse effects on sturgeon and smalltooth sawfish and would likely have long-term minor adverse effects on Gulf sturgeon critical habitat.